Simple Table Example

 Referencing Trussworks Documentation

-For a complete list of available props and detailed descriptions, please refer to the Trussworks Table Component Documentation.
+For a complete list of available props and detailed descriptions, refer to the Trussworks Table Component Documentation.